Sheppsu/amq-fsrs/README.md

   - `py -m pip install -r requirements.txt` to install python requirements
     - this only needs to be run once to set up things
   - `uvicorn main:app` to run the app
-    - you can just run this in the future
+    - you can just run only this in the future
     - the program should spit out a url to go to, which will likely be http://127.0.0.1:8000
+    - there's also some other info logged when it starts up.
+If you see an error about logging in, try deleting the "session_cookies" file and re-running.